 The group has knit hats and scarves for the Arctic Adventure Christmas party at Morning Star Mission.

 Our 'Holy Hookers' meet weekly at the church on Tuesday mornings for knitting and crafting at 9:30 am.
 We have lots of laughter and fellowship as we create items that are symbols of God's presence.

 Bear one another’s burdens, and in this way you will fulfill the law of Christ.

 - Galatians 6:2, NRSV

-For our Lenten film series, we provide a light dinner, a movie, and an engaging discussion after the film.
+Each year during Lent, we provide a light evening meal, a movie, and an engaging discussion about the film and it's message.

-Last fall we explored Barbara Essex's 'Bad Girls of the Bible', discussing women's lives in Biblical times and how traditional interpretations may have missed a few things.
-Read more about this 'non traditional' Bible Study series in the Herald News by clicking here.
+Our Bible Studies have explored Barbara Essex's 'Bad Girls of the Bible', discussing women's lives in Biblical times.
+You can read more about this 'non traditional' Bible Study series in the Herald News by clicking here.